Maria Magdalena Kozłowska

 In previous works, Kozłowska focused on the interaction between changing economic relations, identity, and (family) traditions in Poland (I’ve Had Enough (2019)) and on whether rituals and spirituality still have a role to play in the current capitalist system (Sirota or how to be forgotten (2018), Working Songs (2017)).
 She also did an impressive solo about changing notions of success and failure in Adolf Hitler’s monumental former study room (Speech (2017).

 Maria has been associated with Frascati Productions since 2021 and her first production COMMUNE has premiered.
 Later, she performed COMMUNE in Italy at Santarcangelo Festival 2022.
+In December 2022, she premiered with her second performance at Frascati Producties, Dead Skin: a dark, explosive and musical exploration of her own fashion addiciton.

 "I work with the directness and intrusiveness of voice and music.
 It can reach the emotional, even spiritual level of our being, whether we like it or not.
 It’s very visceral."